 In Vernal, Utah, locals like to brag the town was established 150,000,000 years ago.

-And there are plenty of former ancient residents lying around to prove it.
+And there are plenty of former ancient residents lying around to prove it, especially at nearby Dinosaur National Monument.
 See some of them at Utah Field House of Natural History State Park Museum.
 A giant Diplodocus stretching 90 feet from tail to tip will greet you at the door.
 Inside, get an engaging hands-on primer on what’s been going on for the last several million years.
 Learn about the area's dinosaurs and how to tell fossils apart from pebbles.
 Step into the Fossil Lab to discover scientists working with dinosaur bones.
 And don’t miss the Dinosaur Garden where 17 full-sized replicas of prehistoric animals loiter.

 For those who truly want to get their hands dirty, plan ahead and sign up for the museum’s five-day fossil field program to dig for dinosaurs in the beautiful Uinta basin and mountains.